 Orange County Child Support Attorneys

 Even after divorce, both parents are responsible for providing financial support to their children.
-A divorce settlement must specify child support arrangements regardless of whether the child or children are natural or adopted.
+A divorce settlement must specify child support arrangements regardless of whether the child or children are biological or adopted.
 This also applies to domestic partnerships.

 Child support covers the basic costs of raising your child.
 This includes, but is not limited to: